General Argyres-Douglas Theory: AD points from 6d theory

 \subsubsection{Adding one more regular singularity: Type IV SCFT}

-We can add another regular singularity to above cases and the spectrum can be found by combining the analysis given in \cite{Gaiotto:2009we} and the irregular singularity given above.
+We can add another regular singularity to above cases and find the AD theory in the IR.
 One example is shown in figure. \ref{type4}.
 Notice that all the possible deformations of the irregular singularity are turned on such that the relevant deformations from the regular singularity can have a coupling constant.
 So those previous prohibited coupling constants do play an important role here.

 The Seiberg-Witten curve is calculated using the data in Young Tableaux $Y_0$ of the regular puncture.
-For example, the independent Coulomb branch parameter due to the regular singularity has the following form
+For example, the independent Coulomb branch parameters due to the regular singularity has the following form in the Seiberg Witten curve